artpavlov/reportme/README.md

 * REPORTME_DB_PASSWORD — Database user password
 * REPORTME_DB_DATABASE — Database
 * REPORTME_BOT_TOKEN — Token for telegram bot received from [@BotFather](tg://resolve?domain=BotFather)
-* REPORTME_WEBHOOK_PATH — (optional) Set if you want to process requests on the sublevel URL (e.g. "/qwe" lead to URLs like `https://your-site.com/qwe/...`)
+* REPORTME_WEBHOOK_PATH — (optional) Set if you want to process requests on the sublevel URL (e.g. "/qwe/" lead to URLs like `https://your-site.com/qwe/...`).
+The path must start and end with the '/'